A-LIGN’s New Ransomware Preparedness Assessment

-A-LIGN’s Ransomware Preparedness Assessment is designed for any organization that either wants to test its preparedness for the risk of a cybersecurity event or to determine if their planned response to a cybersecurity event is efficient.
+A-LIGN’s Ransomware Preparedness Assessment is designed for any organization that either wants to test its preparedness for the risk of a cybersecurity event or to determine if its planned response to a cybersecurity event is efficient.

 A-LIGN will work with your organization to understand what the goals and intentions are for the use of the assessment to design a clear and well-defined scope.

 Undergoing A-LIGN’s Ransomware Preparedness Assessment is one of the most strategic cybersecurity actions an organization can take.
 Not only can many of the steps conducted as part of the Ransomware Preparedness Assessment be repurposed to help you meet other compliance requirements, but the insights provided around the gaps that exist across the organization inform the Enterprise Risk Management (ERM) strategy.
 There’s an affinity between business strategy and ERM.
 By keeping these closely aligned, it creates a stronger and more strategic organization.